gathering/wannabe/README.md

 ```

 When in development mode `app` container is using a minimal `php-fpm` docker
 image which only contains a few source code and lib folders.
-This is built by
+This is built from
-cloning the `prod` branch from git, installing composer dependencies and doing
+you local context, so make sure you working directory is clean, or modified as
-some basic preparation steps in `build/prepare.sh`.
+expected in the final image.
+Some basic preparation steps are run via
+`build/prepare.sh`.

-To build production image from another branch:
+To semi-cleanly build production image locally from another branch:

 ```
+git stash
+git checkout brand-name
-docker-compose build --build-arg GIT_BRANCH=branch-name app
+docker-compose build app
+git stash pop
 ```

 When using in a custom production environment we recommend that you use a